luminousmen/grokking_concurrency/README.md

 All the code examples have been tested with Python 3.9 on MacOS(12.0.1) and Linux Ubuntu(16.04).
 No additional libraries necessary.

-NOTE: This code is not production ready and adapted to the non-Python devs so please be patient with fully not-pythonic code.
+NOTE: This code is not production ready and adapted to the non-Python devs so please be patient with not fully pythonic code.

 To install Python 3.9 please follow instructions from [https://www.python.org/downloads/](https://www.python.org/downloads/).